The Department of Public Health (DPH) issues an alert to clinicians and labs regarding novel strain of gonorrhea detected in Massachusetts.

-Many residents who buy their health insurance through the Massachusetts Health Connector will face rising premiums, paying an average of 7.6 percent more in 2023.
+- MA residents can apply for health insurance through the Massachusetts Health Connector during open enrollment from November 1 through January 23, 2023.
+Residents will face rising premiums, paying an average of 7.6 percent more in 2023.

-- All people ages 6 months and older are encouraged to get the COVID-19 vaccine if they live, work, or study in MA.
-Boosters are recommended for everyone ages 5 and older.
+- All people ages 6 months and older are encouraged to get the flu and COVID-19 vaccines and booster if they live, work, or study in MA.
+Vaccination clinics across the state are offering $75 gift cards to people ages 6 months and older who get a vaccine or updated bivalent COVID booster.
 Find additional information on mass.gov.

 - During the national COVID Public Health Emergency (PHE), MassHealth can only be terminated or reduced in very limited circumstances.
-The PHE was recently extended through October 13, 2022, and is expected to be extended again into 2023.
+The PHE is currently in effect through January 11, 2023.
 See the full guidance for details.

 - MassHealth Enrollment Centers are open for limited walk-in appointments.
 To set up an in-person appointment to discuss a health plan, use the appointment scheduler or call Customer Service (800-841-2900).

-- Fourteen clinics are offering the monkeypox vaccine to people who live or work in Massachusetts and meet the CDC’s eligibility criteria.
+- Many clinics are offering the mpox (formerly called monkeypox) vaccine to people who live or work in Massachusetts and meet the CDC’s eligibility criteria.
 Find more information here.

 - The No Surprises Law requires many healthcare providers to give patients an up-front cost estimate of services.
 If the patient is later charged more than $400 above that estimate, they have an opportunity to file a dispute.
 There are also new limitations to out-of-network charges for some insured patients.
 For additional information, see the CMS consumer overview.

 - MassHealth covers some commonly used over-the-counter medications without prior authorization (e.g., aspirin, hydrogen peroxide, vitamin supplements).
 See the full list for details.